AndreaMoschetto/rpg-player-simulation/README.md

 # Player_RPG
-A Software Engineering course project to test design-patterns working togeter
+This is a Software Engineering Course project with the main purpose of making some design pattern work together.

-This software represents a portion of a RPG System.
+This software represents a portion of a RPG System playable directly on terminal.

-In this project you can see some features such as:
+## Features
+It includes some of the most common features that you can find in an RPG game:
 - Iventory system
-- Shop system
+- Shop
-- Usable Items system
+- Usable Items
-- State changing system
+- State changing player